jiaxianhua/jiaxianhua.github.io/_posts/2015-04-22-smalltalk-80-the-language-and-its-implementation2.md

 ---
 layout: post
-title: "Smalltalk 80: The language and its implementation(2)"
+title: "Smalltalk-80: The Language and Its Implementation (2)"
 description: ""
 category: smalltalk
 tags: [smalltalk, book]